InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Acknowledgements

 \section{Acknowledgements}

 We thank Bryan Wilie and Yong Zheng Xin for the fruitful discussions and suggestions.
-This work has been partially funded by PF20-43679 Hong Kong PhD Fellowship Scheme, Research Grant Council, Hong Kong and the Hong Kong Fellowship Scheme by the Hong Kong Research Grants Council (RGC).
+This work has been partially funded by PhD Fellowship Award, the Hong Kong University of Science and Technology; and PF20-43679 Hong Kong PhD Fellowship Scheme, Research Grant Council, Hong Kong.